olliematthews/multi-agent-rl-thesis/README.md

 ### The Coach

-The coach oversees learning and tries to optimise hyperparameters.
+The coach (also refered to as a supervisor) oversees learning and tries to optimise hyperparameters.
 In this case there are two hyperparameters:

 * The exploitation parameter
 * The distance penalty, which adds a penalty to the reward function when cyclists are far apart